Port Vila Football League

 Port Vila Football League (also known as the Digicel League, or simply Digicel Premier League) is the top division football league in Port Vila, Vanuatu.
-It consists of three competitions: Port Vila Premier League, Port Vila First Division and the Port Vila Second Division.
+It consists of three competitions: Port Vila Premier League, Port Vila First Division and Port Vila Second Division.
 The league's domestic cup is the Port Vila FA Cup, in which all 3 divisions compete in.

 The Port Vila Premier League is considered to be the best football league in Vanuatu while the Port Vila Football Association is considered to be the main football association in Vanuatu.

 The top 4 of the Port Vila Premier League qualifies for the PVFA top four competition, and the winner of that competition is one of the two teams that takes part for Vanuatu in the OFC Champions League.
 The other team is the winner of the VFF National Super League which is a round-robin competition of the best teams of the islands of Vanuatu.
 The main island where Port Vila is, Efate is not included in this competition.

 The league is not fully professional.